 3. Pack Some Handy Games

 Since kids naturally have short attention spans, it would help to bring along a few games they could play with while waiting at the airport.
 You can keep long hours of travel short of boredom by being resourceful.
-A colouring book or a Travel Scrabble set will come in handy here.
+A colouring book or a Travel Scrabble set will come in handy here as well as a stack of cards.
 We usually bring rubik’s cubes, sudoku and puzzle magazines, and their favourite books in their hand carry/backpacks.
 Mom and Dad (us) could also have their books or e-readers with them.

 4. Brief the kids about the city/cities you are visiting.